-Shoulder Pain — Physiotherapy in Central London
+Shoulder Pain Treatment in Central London — Reach Overhead Again

 Book Consultation

-What drives this concern
+What drives it

 - Rotator-cuff tendinopathy from repetitive overhead loading or training spike